-If You Always Wake up Right Before Your Alarm Goes Off, There’s a Scientific Explanation Why
+If You Always Wake Up Right Before Your Alarm Goes Off, There’s a Scientific Explanation Why

 You have an internal clock that keeps track of time just like your alarm clock does.
 Here's why it can spoil a sound night's sleep.

-Nearly everyone has experienced that disorienting, panicky feeling of waking up before your alarm clock.
+Nearly everyone has experienced that disorienting, panicky feeling of waking yourself up before your alarm clock.
 You have a small heart attack as you jump out of bed—positive that you overslept again—only to realize your alarm won’t go off for another five minutes.
 Groan.
 That’s not enough time to fall back asleep, but too much time to consider getting out of bed, either.
 What gives?

 You can thank your body’s finely tuned internal clock for the early wake-up call, according to a study published in Science.
 It’s all courtesy of the little-known KDM5A gene, dubbed “the alarm clock gene.”
 How does this tiny gene have such a powerful effect?
 First, you need to know a little bit about what makes your biological clock tick.